firefy/hubspot/README.md

 Every data source in this project was created for test purposes.
 If any request takes more than 5 seconds to execute, there is something wrong with the implementation.

+## Technical Debrief - HubSpot Meetings Integration

+### Implementation Summary
+I realised meetings data extraction from HubSpot API following the existing pattern.
+The solution fetches meetings, retrieves contact associations, and creates `Meeting Created`/`Meeting Updated` actions with contact email information.

+### Debrief TODO
+Through the code of the test, I noticed some duplication across `processContacts`, `processCompanies`, and `processMeetings` methods.
+Ideally, here we should extract common pagination logic, API retry mechanisms, and association handling into reusable utility functions.
+The current codbase lacks TypeScript it would be nice to have it here.
+One more thing to add centralized error messages for better debugging in production environments.
+I made the first step with the architecture by dividing functions to smaller pieces of code.
+But it could be improved by adding additional an abstraction layer.
+And may be even  adding separate workers for each data type (contacts, companies, meetings).
+The current monolithic worker approach doesn't scale well.
+The most critical issue with perfomance is the multiple api calls per meeting - first to get meetings, then associations, then contanct details.
+It would be nice to implement intelligent caching for contact data since the same contacts appear in multiple meetings and also the current 100-item pagination might be too small for large datasets, causing unnecessary API overhead.